 Cranberries All Year Long

 They are many amazing recipes with cranberries to use all year long.
 I use them for sauces, relishes, baked goods, and in salads and side dishes even in the summer months due to their high nutritional value.
 It is better to eat fresh cranberries than dried cranberries, however.
 The dried cranberries have only 20% of the antioxidants of the fresh berries.
 Cranberry juice has about half of the phytonutrients of whole cranberries.
 Fresh cranberries will stay fresh in the fridge for about a week but can be frozen for several months.

 Chutney is a compote made with fruits and spices that originated from India several centuries ago.
 It is often sweet and sour due to added sugar, vinegar, or lemons, while slow-cooked for all the ingredients to soften and mellow.
 It has a smooth texture, and it is meant to be served fresh.

 Relish originated in England and is often just a spicy sauce that can be added to plain food to improve the flavor.
 It is chunky texture and made mostly of vegetables.
 It is meant to be preserved since, in the past, the main aim of relish was to preserve leftover vegetables to be used later during winter and to prevent their spoilage.

 Delicious Cranberry Chutney

-1-2 cups of orange juice, orange or fruit-flavored juice, or liquor
+- 1-2 c Orange juice, orange or fruit-flavored juice, or liquor

-1 cup of chopped dried and candied fruits (dates, figs, raisins, currants, apricots, candied ginger, candied orange peels, dried cherries).
+- 1 c Chopped dried and candied fruits (dates, figs, raisins, currants, apricots, candied ginger, candied orange peels, dried cherries)

 The cranberry cookbook : year-round dishes from bog to table by Sally Pasley Vargas